Is It Sewer or Stormwater – and Who Pays?

 What’s in the pipes?
 Is it sewer, stormwater, or both?
 Which customers pay for upgrades and administration costs?

-The Maine Superior Court recently tackled these issues following a dispute involving the City of Hallowell and several sewer customers who filed suit against the Greater Augusta Utility District regarding how costs were divided between sewer and stormwater customers.
+The ME Superior Court recently tackled these issues following a dispute involving the City of Hallowell and several sewer customers who filed suit against the Greater Augusta Utility District regarding how costs were divided between sewer and stormwater customers.
 The crux of the litigation was charter language requiring GAUD to equitably allocate operating costs between sewerage service and stormwater service, with ratepayers in Augusta paying all costs of stormwater service.
 After rejecting all three challenges of the plaintiffs, the court affirmed the 2011 rate allocations as equitable under GAUD’s charter.

 History of Greater Augusta Utility District

 GAUD was formed in 2007 by merging assets of the Augusta Sanitary District, the Augusta Water District and the Hallowell Water District’s wastewater operations.
 The utility district operates a sewer collection system, stormwater system and a secondary wastewater treatment plant that accepts wastewater from Augusta, Hallowell and three other communities.
 Because GAUD does not provide stormwater services to the City of Hallowell, GAUD’s charter requires that costs be equitably allocated between sewer service and stormwater service, and that the costs of stormwater service must be borne by the ratepayers of the City of Augusta.
-Although the Maine Public Utilities Commission regulates water rates, sewer and stormwater rates are governed by GAUD’s charter.
+Although the ME Public Utilities Commission regulates water rates, sewer and stormwater rates are governed by GAUD’s charter.

 New Rate Model